Using Mathematica, we claim that the following series is convergent: $$\sum_{n=1}^{\infty}\frac{\sin(n^2 t)}{n}$$ Any idea how we prove this?

 Related Questions in TRIGONOMETRIC-SERIES

-- Infinite sum of cosine function
+- partial sum of the series involving trigonometric function

-- Convergence of a sine series
+- Sum of a trigonometric series involving sin and tan

 Trending Questions